 Why does the hair on our bodies not grow as long as on our heads?

-The cells that grow the hair on our arms and heads are programmed differently.
-On the body the cells stop growing every couple of months so that the hair stays short, whereas the hair on our heads grows all year round, in a concise nutshell.
+The cells that grow the hair on our arms and heads are coded differently.
+On the body, the cells stop growing every couple of months so that the hair stays short, whereas the hair on our heads is programmed to grow all year round.
+Apparently for all of the speculative reasons above!

 A bit on the science and history of hair colouring:

 Did you know that in ancient Greece they were purported to have used harsh soaps and bleaches to lighten and redden hair, as it was a colour that was associated with honour and courage?
 Whereas first century Romans preferred darker colours, using dyes concocted from boiled walnuts and leaks.

 The French chemist (Eugene Schuller) who invented the new chemical for the first line of commercially safe colouring in 1909, was the founder of L’Oreal!
 Colourants work by removing sulphur from the hair and separating the cuticle so that the applied colour can penetrate the cortex.
 Semi-permanent dyes contain little colour molecules that don’t interact with your natural pigment and offer a less dramatic result; whereas permanent dyes have molecules that enter the hair and expand so they cannot be washed out.

 The end result is a combination of your natural pigment and the chosen colour.
 This is why if you are going from a colour like brown to blonde, you have to first use bleach to strip the hair of its natural pigment.
 Otherwise you end up with the classic reddy-orange errors.